Key agent, not custodian.

 What if I want to leave TBA?

 You can change structure or providers when your situation changes.
-We aim for orderly transitions so continuity stays intact.

 Is key agency the same as custody?

 No. Custody implies control or holding on behalf of others in ways key agency explicitly avoids.
-Key agency is authorisation-based co-signing within a client-controlled multisig policy.

 Does key agency mean you provide financial advice?

 No. We do not provide investment, tax, or legal advice.
-Our role is operational and educational within agreed boundaries.

 How does key agency support inheritance?

-It pairs multisig continuity with documentation and heir readiness—alongside an Estate Plan Protocol where you use one.
+Use an Estate Plan Protocol where you have one.
 See Estate Planning & Inheritance.

 Want to understand whether key agent support fits your setup?